 The CMP requires a multimodal transportation network that is developed regionally to monitor and analyze performance.
-The CMP multimodal network of freeways, highways, railways, and select bus routes, illustrated in Figure N.2, was updated with the 2019 Federal RTP and continues in this form for the 2021 Regional Plan.
+The CMP multimodal network of access-controlled freeways, highways, railways, and select bus routes, illustrated in Figure O.2, was updated with the 2019 Federal RTP, reviewed for updates in 2023, and continues in this form for the 2025 Regional Plan.
 This network was developed with input from Caltrans, the County of San Diego, and the 18 cities in the SANDAG planning area.

 The freeway and highway corridors are instrumented with equipment that monitors system performance.
-Caltrans operates this equipment within its Performance Measurement System (PeMS).
+Caltrans operates this equipment within its PeMS.
 This system enables SANDAG to monitor and analyze observed data.
 More than half of the region's vehicle miles traveled are carried by this network of freeways and highway corridors.
 All railways and select bus routes that are on or closely parallel to highway corridors are also included.
-Bus routes include Rapid Routes 215, 225, and 235, and Rapid Express 280.
+Bus routes include Rapids 215, 225, and 235.